brentp/somalier/README.md

 the [releases](https://github.com/brentp/somalier/releases) but any set of common variants will work.

-The next is to calculate relatedness on the extracted data:
+The next step is to calculate relatedness on the extracted data:

 ```
-somalier rel --ped $pedigree extracted/*.somalier
+somalier relate --ped $pedigree extracted/*.somalier
 ```
 This will create text and interactive HTML output that's produced (similar to [peddy](https://github.com/brentp/peddy)) makes it fast and easy to detect mismatched samples and sample-swaps.

-Note that the `somalier rel` command runs extremely quickly (10 seconds for 600 samples) so it's possible to add/remove samples or adjust a pedigree file and re-run.
+Note that the `somalier relate` command runs extremely quickly (10 seconds for 600 samples) so it's possible to add/remove samples or adjust a pedigree file and re-run iteratively.

+For example to add the **n + 1th** samples, just run `somalier extract` on the new sample and then re-use the already extracted data from the `n` original samples.

 ## Install